Sophie Rundle

 Sophie Rundle (born 21 April 1988) is an English actress.
+She is best known for her roles as Ada Thorne in Peaky Blinders (2013–2022), Peaky Blinders: The Immortal Man (2026) and Ann Walker in Gentleman Jack (2019–2022).

-Her television roles include portraying Ada Thorne in Peaky Blinders, Ann Walker in Gentleman Jack, Vicky Budd in Bodyguard, code-breaker Lucy in The Bletchley Circle, Labia in Episodes, Alice in Jamestown and Eva Smith in An Inspector Calls.
+Her other credits include Lucy in The Bletchley Circle (2012–2014), Labia in Episodes (2012–2014), Alice in Jamestown (2017–2019) and DC Joanna Marshall in After the Flood (2024—2026).

 Early life

 Rundle was born in High Wycombe, Buckinghamshire.
 She has two brothers.
-She attended Bournemouth School for Girls.
+In her teenage years, her family moved to Dorset, where she attended Bournemouth School for Girls; she appeared in school productions.

-Rundle attended the Royal Academy of Dramatic Art from 2008 and graduated with a Bachelor of Arts (BA) Degree in Acting.
+From 2008, Rundle attended the Royal Academy of Dramatic Art, graduating in 2011 with a BA in Acting Degree (H Level).

 Career

 Screen

 Rundle started her career in the British horror comedy film Small Town Folk in 2007 opposite Warwick Davis.
 In 2012, she starred in the ITV four-part television miniseries period drama, Titanic, created by producer Nigel Stafford-Clark and written by Julian Fellowes, which is based on the sinking of the RMS Titanic.
 Later that year, she guest-starred as Labia in the British/American television sitcom Episodes opposite Matt LeBlanc and Stephen Mangan, which aired on Showtime and BBC Two.

 Also in 2012, Rundle appeared in Great Expectations directed by Mike Newell.
 The film premiered at the 2012 Toronto International Film Festival and was released in the UK on 30 November 2012.

 Rundle also played Sefa in the two-part episode Arthur's Bane of the final season of the BBC TV series Merlin.